 Lincoln-Lancaster County COVID-19 Risk Dial remains in low yellow

 LINCOLN, Neb.
-(KOLN) - The Lincoln-Lancaster County Health Department announced on Tuesday that the COVID-19 Risk Dial will remain in low yellow for a second week.
+(KOLN) -The Lincoln-Lancaster County Health Department announced on Tuesday that the COVID-19 Risk Dial will remain in low yellow for a third week.
 The yellow position on the dial indicates that the risk of the virus spreading in the community is moderate.
 On the color-coded dial, red represents the highest risk of COVID-19 spread, and green represents the lowest risk.

 The position of the risk dial is based on multiple indicators:

-- Cases increased slightly over the last week – from 152 to 157 for the week ending January 24.
+- Cases increased over the last week – from 157 to 206 for the week ending February 4.

-- The 7-day rolling average of hospitalizations decreased – from 35 last week to 31 today.
+- The 7-day rolling average of hospitalizations remained stable – from 31 last week to 31 today.

-- Wastewater surveillance showed a significant increase in the number of virus particles compared to the previous week.
+- Wastewater surveillance showed a decrease in the number of virus particles compared to the previous week.

 - No COVID-19 deaths were reported last week.
-The total remains 473.
+The total remains at 473.

-“We recently identified the first local case of omicron variant XBB.1.5.
-As of now, our key indicators remain fairly stable.
-This newer variant is still spreading in the state and nationwide, but not as fast as anticipated.
-We’ll continue to keep a close eye on the situation and how it’s affecting our community,” said Pat Lopez, Health Director.

-Early studies show updated bivalent boosters appear to offer some protection against XBB.1.5., particularly from severe illness.
-A January 25 report from the Centers for Disease Control and Prevention also showed that the bivalent boosters were at least 40% effective against symptomatic infection from XBB/XBB.1.5. variants.
-The Health Department continues to recommend residents stay up to date on COVID-19 vaccinations including getting the updated bivalent booster.

-Local pharmacies also offer the COVID-19 primary series and updated boosters by appointment.
+Local pharmacies also offer COVID-19 vaccinations by appointment.
 Visit vaccines.gov to find a pharmacy near you.

-Other vaccine developments: The Food and Drug Administration (FDA) is moving toward simplifying COVID-19 vaccination.
-Last week, an FDA advisory committee voted to adopt a strategy where the primary vaccine series and booster doses are the same formulation.
-The committee also considered a proposal for an annual COVID-19 vaccination approach, similar to yearly flu shots.
-The committee is expected to meet again in May or June.

 Vaccinations administered: